 This can also promote mold growth so you get a good coverage.

-I don’t know that my process is too different to what others are doing but it has worked consistently for me so if you are having troubles with your Camemberts, perhaps give it a try and let me know.
+I don’t know that my process is too different to what others are doing but it has worked consistently for me so if you are having troubles with your Camemberts, perhaps give it a try.